 From the publications, you’ll have a good idea of what the outsourcing provider is capable of.
 You’ll get a glimpse into the provider’s past works, developers’ expertise, quality standard, working style, past works, and recommendations from clients.

 Getting unbiased reviews and research from third party platforms is a good way to help you search and decide on what remote team to hire.
 Here are a few that help.

 Clutch has more than 150,000 IT agencies in its directory and has sought out more than 98,000 reviews from real customers.
 You can search for IT development companies in any location and check out brief details like hourly pricing, service focus, and clients’ feedback.

 Get connected to more than 60,000 IT companies offering a diverse range of services at GoodFirms.
 This B2B IT review site has garnered more than 30,000 verified reviews from clients that sought out the companies under its listing.

 Besides being a platform for IT service providers, GoodFirm has a buzzing community where you can seek out the opinions of other industry experts.

 VenturePact does more than bridge your startup with verified remote developers.
 It provides project management tools and automated code reviews to ensure that all deliverables are up to industry standards.

 Upwork is the leading freelancing marketplace in the world.
 It boasts a huge pool of freelancers in various disciplines, including software development.
-You can post a job on Upwork or browse through the profiles of developers to hire one.
+You can post a job on Upwork or browse through the profiles of remote developers to hire one.

 Toptal has a stringent selection process that only allows top developers on its platform.
 When you hire remote developers at Toptal, you’re assured of the best candidates possible but be prepared to pay a premium price for the service.